 A good ‘ol BLT Sandwich is one of my favorite things, ever.
-Add sun-dried tomato mayo, smashed avocado and fresh mozzarella… and WOWZA!
+Add sun-dried tomato mayo, smashed avocado, fresh mozzarella… and WOWZA!

 If you’re a frequent visitor of my little corner of the web… you’re well aware that I absolutely love creating fusion versions of classic recipes.
 Some are a little more out there than others, but all of them have one thing in common… they’re DELICIOUS!
 Fan of out-of-the-ordinary yumminess?
 Make sure to try my Roast Beef Sandwich-Sushi on Crispy Rice Cakes, these Genoa Salami + Cream Cheese Stuffed Wontons, and my Avocado Chicken Salad Pinwheels.